spacecloud-io/space-docs/content/security/security-rules/masking-data/encrypting.md

 }
 {{< /highlight >}}

-This encrypted data will then be inserted by the crud module of Space Cloud.
+The crud module of Space Cloud will then insert this encrypted data.

 ## Encrypting fields conditionally